 Costs and fees

-- What are the costs associated with an electronic rent payment system?
+- What are the costs associated with an electronic rent payment systems?

 Some systems allow landlords to add convenience fees for tenants paying by credit card.